hazenai/system-docs/docs/installation.md

-# Basic Installation Guide for Seatbelt and Mobile phone System Deployment
+# Basic Installation Guide for Trajectory and SBMP System Deployment

 ## Prerequisites